-We organise four trips in each of the Michaelmas and Lent terms (three weekend trips and a day trip) and three in the Easter term (two weekends and a day trip).
-Longer outings take place in each vacation.
-We normally go to the Lake District, Snowdonia, Peak District and Pennines, with less regular visits to other hilly areas such as the Brecon Beacons and Dartmoor.
+We organise four trips in both Michaelmas and Lent terms (three weekend trips and a day trip) and three in Easter term (two weekends and a day trip).
+Longer outings take place during each vacation.
+We normally go to the Lake District, Snowdonia, the Peak District and the Pennines, with less regular visits to other hilly areas such as the Brecon Beacons and Dartmoor.
 Trips will appear on the calendar well in advance, and are advertised on the mailing list a week or two before the trip.
 For recent trip locations see the Trip Locations page.

 You will need a pair of sturdy walking boots, a rucksack, a decent set of waterproofs and warm clothing, as we walk all year round.
 There is more on this in our Kit Lists and Mountain Guidelines.
-The club does have a limited amount of equipment to lend to members, but note that you will need your own boots.
+While the club does have a limited amount of equipment to lend to members, note that you will need your own boots.

 The committee can — and will — refuse to take people on walks whom they feel are inadequately equipped.

 For term-time weekend trips, transport is generally by car, leaving from outside Churchill College Porters' Lodge (marked by the black hat) on Friday afternoon at times ranging from 2pm to 6pm (times decided after people have expressed their preferred times when signing up) and generally returning around 9 - 11pm on Sunday.
 This allows us to have two full days of walking.
 On the Friday and Sunday evenings, we usually stop at a takeaway — the time and location of the stop is up to the drivers and may be quite late.